-- L. Attala, L. Steel and K. Zinn (eds), Body Matters: Exploring the Materiality of the Body (with papers by Janet Burton, Ros Coard, Eloise Govier, Thomas Jansen and Harriett Webster)
+L. Attala and L. Steel (eds) Body Matters: Exploring the Materiality of the Body (Including papers by Luci Attala, Janet Burton, Ros Coard, Eloise Govier, Louise Steel and Harriett Webster)

 Our recent research outputs are making a significant contribution to the ongoing debate on materialities within the Humanities:

-- Exploring the Materiality of Food ‘Stuffs’: Transformations, Symbolic Consumption and Embodiments.
-Edited by L. Steel and K. Zinn, London; New York: Routledge (including chapters by a number of staff from the faculty: L. Attala, T. Jansen, E. Forde, L. Steel, K. Zinn)
+2017 Exploring the Materiality of Food ‘Stuffs’: Transformations, Symbolic Consumption and Embodiments.
+Edited by L. Steel and K. Zinn, London; New York: Routledge (including chapters by several faculty staff: L. Attala, T. Jansen, E. Forde, L. Steel, K. Zinn)